Santaphobia/FirstPHP/README.md

 Dump DB / Data

-to work: You need to register in the configuration file nginx:
+to work, you need to register in the nginx configuration file:

 		location / {